icco/resume/README.md

 My idea is pretty simple, I just wanted a plain text resume and an easy way to host it.
 [Dan Mayer][dm] took this idea and ran with it.
-He made a lot of really cool changes, and in although I love simplicity, I really love how much he abstracted out of my original design.
+He made a lot of really cool changes, and although I love simplicity, what I really love is how much he abstracted my original design.
 You should really check out his resume, and some of the forks of it.

 [dm]: http://github.com/danmayer/Resume